slightlyelegant/python-mysql/README.md

         '''

-4. If the values in your CSV file are not strings, you will need convert the datatypes of each value in csv row to be sure your SQL insert statement will work.
+4. If the values in your csv files are strings, you can skipp this step -- If the values in your CSV file are not strings, you will need convert the datatypes of each value in csv row to be sure your SQL insert statement will work.
 Find the following code in pop_db_processor.py and replace array with correct datatypes:

     ```